podhustlr/jobs/README.md

 - Hardware you may need
 - Get paid > industry standard for your role
 - Stock plan
-- Beat Spotify in the creator's space
+- Beat Spotify in the creators ecosystem

 ## Contacts